 The value delivered by scale-out NAS makes it a cost-effective storage option.
-Instead of overprovisioning from the start, you can simply add capacity as your storage needs increase.
+Instead of overprovisioning from the start, you can simply add new capacity as your storage needs increase.
 And with streamlined management and reduced data center space requirements, scale-out NAS solutions help to contain IT budgets.

-How Scale-Out NAS Works
+How Scale-Out NAS Works?

-Scale-out NAS supports heavy concurrent ingest workloads, blending capacity, performance, and simplicity to provision storage.
+Scale-out NAS supports heavy concurrent ingest workloads—blending capacity, performance, and simplicity to provision storage.
 By scaling within a single cluster, memory and network resources are optimized across operations.

-In a scale-out architecture, new hardware can easily be added and configured to support changing business requirements.
+In a scale-out architecture, new hardware can be easily added and configured to support changing business requirements.
 When a scale-out system reaches its storage limit, simply add another array to increase the capacity and performance required by the application.
-Users administer the cluster as a single system and manage the data through a single, global namespace, allowing multiple nodes, across data centers or geographies, to work as a single logical unit, regardless of the physical location of the data.
+Users administer the cluster as a single system and manage the data through a single, global namespace—allowing multiple nodes, across data centers or geographies to work as a single logical unit, regardless of the physical location of the data.

 Benefits of Scale-Out NAS

-Scale-out NAS supports high-performance, high-capacity, and high-file-count workloads with low-latency, nondisruptive operations and superb storage efficiency in a single scalable namespace.
+Scale-out NAS supports high-performance, high-capacity, and high-file-count workloads with low-latency, non-disruptive operations, and superb storage efficiency in a single scalable namespace.